 You’ve probably noticed we do some pretty off-the-wall movements around here.
 From ropes to get-ups and getting creative with kettlebell swings, it’s safe to say we like to throw our bodies for a loop during workouts.
 And this isn’t just for fun (because it is fun).
+Some might think we are a little over the top sometimes, but there is a method to the madness!

-We do this because adding variety and switching up your workouts is a proven way to boost all aspects of your fitness, especially if you’re trying to break through a weight loss plateau or are hitting a wall in your performance.
+We do this because adding variety and switching up your workouts is a proven way to boost all aspects of your fitness, especially if you’re trying to break through a weight-loss plateau or are hitting a wall in your performance.

 Adaptation, or Why You Should Regularly Switch Up Your Workouts